jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/6 Marking Guide/AT3 Knowledge Based Assessment/marking_guide.md

 ---

 #### Question 8: Exploring ML Learning Paradigms (ICTAII501 KE11)
-*Provide a detailed comparison of semi-supervised, supervised, unsupervised, and reinforcement learning.
+*Provide a comparison of semi-supervised, supervised, unsupervised, and reinforcement learning.
 For each learning paradigm, discuss the underlying principles, typical use cases, and the contexts in which each would be the most effective.
 Also, provide examples of specific applications or projects where each learning type has been successfully implemented.*

 ```
 Example Response: